gurditsingh/hydeout/_posts/test.md

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark_memory_mg.png?raw=true)

  - **Reserve Memory :** This is the memory reserved by the system, and its size is hardcoded in the spark code.
-Tts value is 300MB, which means that this 300MB of RAM does not participate in Spark memory region size calculations, and its size cannot be changed in any way without Spark code recompilation or setting  _spark.testing.reservedMemory_, which is not recommended as it is a testing parameter not intended to be used in production.
+Tts value is 300MB, which means that this 300MB of RAM does not participate in Spark memory region size calculations, and its size cannot be changed in any way without Spark code recompilation or setting  spark.testing.reservedMemory, which is not recommended as it is a testing parameter not intended to be used in production.
 Be aware, this memory is only called “reserved”, in fact it is not used by Spark in any way.
+ - **User Memory :**

 ## Next ?

 Planning to create multiple blogs episodes on Spark Performance Tuning.
 Understand and covering the various areas of spark where we can improve the pipeline/job.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTM1MjY4NjAsLTEyOTgyOTY0OTYsND
+eyJoaXN0b3J5IjpbLTExMjEwODAxNjUsLTEyOTgyOTY0OTYsND
 IxOTMwNTgwLC0yMTQ1NzA2MTYyLDM4OTAxNDEsLTE5OTk5NTY4
 OTAsMjA4NDgzNTQ4NywtMTQxNDgwODY4NiwtNzM2NDkwMjMzLC
 0xNzg2NjM3MjI5LDMyOTU4ODM1NiwyMDQ3NjU0NDQsLTU4NTQy